brightdigit/NPMPublishPlugin/Sources/NPMPublishPlugin/Documentation.docc/Documentation.md

 - Xcode 14.3 or later
 - Swift 5.8 or later

-// @Leo
-- iOS 14 / watchOS 6 / tvOS 14 / macOS 12 or later deployment targets
+- macOS 12 or later deployment targets

 **Linux**

-// @Leo
 - Ubuntu 18.04 or later
 - Swift 5.8 or late